Delhi govt asks hospitals to reserve 10-15 pc beds for patients of vector-borne diseases | Health

 The city logged 937 dengue cases this year till September-end and 321 more cases were reported in the first five days of October, taking the tally to 1,258, according to a report released by the Municipal Corporation of Delhi (MCD) on Monday.

-Sisodia said the present weather conditions are conducive for the transmission of vector-borne diseases.
-He said the number of dengue cases has seen a sharp rise in the last two weeks but there is no need to panic as all arrangements have been put in place to provide treatment to the patients at hospitals.
+He said the present weather conditions are conducive for the transmission of vector-borne diseases.
+The deputy chief minister pointed out that the number of dengue cases has seen a sharp rise in the last two weeks, adding that there is no need to panic as all arrangements have been put in place to provide treatment to the patients at hospitals.

+Approximately 8,800 beds are reserved for Covid patients in the city hospitals, including those run by the Centre, the Delhi government and private facilities.

+''The occupancy of these COVID-19 beds has been less than 1 per cent for the last three-four weeks.
+So the government has also advised the hospitals to use these beds for accommodating VBD (vector-borne disease) patients,'' Sisodia said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)